Virtual-Domain-driven-design/virtual-domain-driven-design/README.md

 # Virtual Domain-Driven Design

 An online Domain-Driven Design meetup and conference for the community by the community.
-Help us develop this world wide community further!
+Help us develop this worldwide community further!
 We are continuously updating the website and functionality, if you have any ideas or bugs you want to share please feel free to add a ticket!

 ## Contribute

-There are two way to contribute:
+There are two ways to contribute:

 - directly through github, creating a fork and create a PR.
 - If you don't want all the Forking and PR hassle, all you need is a github account and go to the Netlify CMS on [the website](https://virtualddd.com/admin/).